Afsaneh-shadaram/qa-chatbot-ibm-capstone/README.md

 Instead of manually searching through large documents, this system allows users to ask natural language questions and receive accurate answers extracted directly from document content.

-This repository includes the full implementation in Python along with the screenshots.
+This repository includes the full implementation in Python.

 ## Demo